 Karen joined Watsi on September 25th, 2016.
 Five years ago, Karen joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Karen's most recent donation supported Thidar, a hardworking mother from Burma, to undergo surgery to treat an infection.
+Karen's most recent donation supported Yoon, a beautiful 12-year-old girl from Burma, to fund an Achilles tendon lengthening procedure so that she can walk again.

 Karen has funded healthcare for 70 patients in 11 countries.